 If you have any questions about using light in photography, let us know in the comments.

-Also, I love good news, so if my natural light photography tips have helped you to understand how to use light in photography, share that too.
+Also, I love good news, so if my portrait photography lighting tips have helped you to understand how to use light in photography, share that too.